spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 Streamline's fibers implementation uses 35MB while the rest use between 10MB and 25MB.

 This is amazing.
-Generators (without promises) also have a pretty low memory overhead, even when compiled with traceur.
+Generators (without promises) also have a low memory overhead, even when compiled with traceur.

 Streamline is also quite good in this category.
 It has very low overhead, both in CPU and memory usage.
-But suspend is comparable even when run non-natively with the traceur compiler.

-Finally, its important to note that the testing method that I use is not statistically sound.
-Its however good enough to be used to compare orders of magnitude, which is fine considering the narrowly defined micro-benchmark being tested.
+Its important to note that the testing method that I use is not statistically sound.
+Its however good enough to be used to compare orders of magnitude, which is fine considering the narrowly defined benchmark.

 With that said, here is a table for 1000 parallel requests, 10 ms per I/O
 operation: